josephwright/josephwright.github.io/_posts/2009-06-16-latex3-xparse.md

 tags:
   - xparse
 ---
-The next step for [LaTeX3](https://www.latex-project.org/latex3.html) development is to revise the two existing “xpackages” which are available to make a link between the code level and the user: xparse and template.
+The next step for [LaTeX3](https://www.latex-project.org/latex3.html) development is to revise the two existing 'xpackages' which are available to make a link between the code level and the user: xparse and template.
 Of the two, the xparse package is by far the easier to understand.

 In LaTeX2e, you can either use the LaTeX method to create new commands: